tjanszen/project-potato/docs/agent_memory/playbooks.md

 **Why:**
 Prevents wasted compute cycles, reduces frustration, and ensures critical issues receive appropriate human oversight before continuing.

+### Playbook: Scope Deviation Protocol

+**Purpose:**
+Prevent unapproved scope expansion and ensure human review when the agent encounters tasks beyond the agreed implementation plan.

+**Agent Prompt:**
+Goal: Stop execution and seek approval when proposed work deviates from the current phase scope.

+**When to Apply:**
+- Attempting to add or modify endpoints not in current phase
+- Schema or migration changes outside defined tasks
+- Multi-minute refactoring not scoped for this phase
+- Introducing new observability, logging, or testing features unplanned
+- Any work that expands the agreed scope beyond the explicit implementation plan

+**Do:**
+- Stop execution immediately — do not continue with deviation work
+- Document findings — summarize the proposed deviation vs. agreed scope
+- Assess impact — outline pros/cons of addressing now vs. deferring
+- Recommend options — provide tradeoffs for operator decision
+- Wait for user approval — do not resume until explicit guidance is given

+**Proof:**
+- Clear summary of the deviation and why it’s out-of-scope
+- Pros/cons analysis provided in concise form
+- Confirmation that execution has paused pending operator decision

+**Why:**
+Prevents wasted compute cycles, avoids feature creep, and ensures all scope expansions are explicitly approved by the operator with full visibility of tradeoffs.

 ### Playbook: Working with PostgreSQL Daterange Constraints

 **Purpose:**